superseriousbusiness/gotosocial/docs/configuration/database.md

 # String.
 Username for the database connection.
 # Examples: ["mydbuser","postgres","gotosocial"]
-# Default: "postgres"
+# Default: ""
-db-user: "postgres"
+db-user: ""

-# REQUIRED
 # String.
 Password to use for the database connection
 # Examples: ["password123","verysafepassword","postgres"]
-# Default: "postgres"
+# Default: ""
-db-password: "postgres"
+db-password: ""

 # String.
 Name of the database to use within the provided database type.
 # Examples: ["mydb","postgres","gotosocial"]
-# Default: "postgres"
+# Default: "gotosocial"
-db-database: "postgres"
+db-database: "gotosocial"

 # String.
 Disable, enable, or require SSL/TLS connection to the database.
 # If "disable" then no TLS connection will be attempted.